youngj25/Java-Groups_of_Fours/README.md

 	7 7 7

     All three of theses example will work as text file imports for this program.

-  Located in the repo is an example text file name " .txt".
+  Located in the repo is an example text file called 'NumberGrid.txt'.
 I also included a screen shot (Figure 1) of what the process looks like for that text file.

 Figure 1:
 ![alt text](https://github.com/youngj25/Java.Groups_of_Fours/blob/master/GroupsOfFours.png "Logo Title Text 1")